nus-cs2103-AY2122S1/ip/docs/README.md

 <hr />

 ## Features
-ℹ️ Notes about the command format:
+:information_source: Notes about the command format:

 - Words in `UPPER_CASE` are the parameters to be supplied by the user e.g. in `todo TASK_DESCRIPTION`, `TASK_DESCRIPTION` is a parameter which is to be used as `todo read book`.